pyeventsourcing/eventsourcing-axonserver/README.md

 })
 ```

-The application's methods may be called from interfaces.
+The application's methods may be then called, from tests and
+user interfaces.

 ```python
 school.register('Fido')